The Pentacon Six System

 body prevent it from being mounted.

-It is possible to mount an Exakta 66 non-metering prism
+It may possible to mount an Exakta 66

-it brings no gains, as inside the black plastic housing is an unmodified
+no gains, as inside the black plastic housing is an

 Pentacon Six plain prism.